Read our blog to find inspiration and tips to keep you looking and feeling fabulous

 Eating enough enough fat, one of the primary fuel source on the ketogenic diet, will help reduce cravings and keep you feeling full and satisfied.

 Also, because there are zero carbs in good fats, compared to even protein, you will not experience any blood sugar or insulin spikes, powerfully keeping you in ketosis.
-I know its counter-intuitive to everything you learned in the 80’s and 90’s but it’s scientifically the complete opposite.
+We know its counter-intuitive to everything you learned in the 80’s and 90’s but it’s scientifically the complete opposite.

 Eating more good fats will also help quit sugar and lower the carvings for processed carbs.